MrGrappleMan/Fynelium/README.md

 Go through the generic steps

 Your username should be "a", use any password that you want to.
+If any other user is to be added, use (b,c...y,z)

 Automatic partitioning, free up space with delete all and encrypt your drive with the same password as your username.